ianwinter/packt_download/README.md

 bundle exec ruby download-packt-books.rb
 ```

-It's pretty basic so will output to screen.
-It won't download the book if the file already exists.
+It won't download the book if the file already exists in the `config/books.yml` list.
+Otherwise right now it won't output anything.

 You'll end up with files like this: